raffll/yampt/README.txt

 It can be a mess, because CELL, DIAL, BNAM and SCTX records don't have unique id.

-3. Making dictionary from plugin with records they don't exist in selected dictionaries.
+3. Making dictionary from plugin with records that don't exist in selected dictionaries.

 yampt.exe --make-not -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"